 Actuarial certification can lead to careers in the insurance and investment industry, where actuaries use a broad knowledge of statistics, finance, and business.

-The following courses are recommended for students interested in preparing for the national examinations for actuarial certification: MATH 267, MATH 332, MATH 375, STAT 322, and INFS 470.
+Recommended courses for students interested in preparing for the national examinations for actuarial certification: MATH 267, STAT 322, and INFS 470.